cloudposse/atmos/website/docs/design-patterns/partial-component-configuration.md

 Each cluster will need to be upgraded to the next Kubernetes version independently without affecting the configurations for the other clusters in the other accounts and regions.

+The following example shows how to configure partial manifests for the `eks/cluster` Atmos component.
+The defaults for all clusters are defined in the
+`stacks/catalog/eks/cluster/defaults.yaml` manifest, while the settings related to different Kubernetes versions are defined in the manifests in the
+`stacks/catalog/eks/cluster/mixins` folder.
+Then, the defaults and one of the mixins are imported into a top-level stack to provide the final configuration for the `eks/cluster` component in the stack.

 ```console
    │   # Centralized stacks configuration (stack manifests)
    ├── stacks